MrBarszcz/MrBarszcz/README.md

 📚 Systems Analysis and Development student

-🎯 Beginner freelancer in web and backend development
+🎯 Junior freelancer in web and backend development

 🚀 Passionate about technology, programming and continuous learning